GSA/search-gov-website/_get-started/go-live.md

 	//]]>
 	</script>

-## Set Up Nice-to-have Features (Optional)

-<i class="icon-check"></i> **9.
-Have you masked your domain?** We offer [DNS masking]({{ site.baseurl }}/admin-center/display/cname.html), which allows you to show searchers search.YOURSITE.gov (instead of search.USA.gov).
-If you leverage DNS masking you will have to change your search box form action from search.usa.gov to search.YOURSITE.gov.
-Be sure to alert us you will be adding a domain mask, so we can add you to our SSL certificate before you update your search box form code.

-<i class="icon-check"></i> **10.
-Have you added the Javascripts for your other third-party web services to your results page?** If you have a [third-party service]({{ site.baseurl }}/admin-center/analytics/third-party.html) running on your website, you likely want it to run on your results page.
-Agencies often include their Foresee, Google Analytics, Omniture, or WebTrends code, among others.
-If your federal website participates in the [Digital Analytics Program](https://www.digitalgov.gov/services/dap/), you do not need to take any action: DAP code is included on your results page, by default.

 ## Don't Forget SEO

 <i class="icon-check"></i> **11.
 Have you registered your site with the major commercial search engines?** Register for both [Bing Webmaster Tools](https://www.bing.com/toolbox/webmaster) and [Google Webmaster Tools](https://www.google.com/webmasters/tools/home?hl=en) to maximize the coverage of your content in their search results.